DijoG/vCcCR/README.md

 VCR <- terra::rast(".../VC_EPSG32638.tif")
 ```

-Run the vegetation processing for mixed (large and small) or only large or small polygons:
+Run the vegetation/canopy ratio (%) computation for mixed (large and small) or only large or small polygons:

 ```R
 # Example: Run the vegetation processing for large polys